 In 2009, Barcelona revolutionised world football under Pep Guardiola.
 They won the treble and changed the game with dazzling play.
 In 2010, they were just as good but failed to win the Champions League again because of an incredible Inter Milan led by José Mourinho, who went on to win his own treble that season.
 This got him the Real Madrid job with a clear brief: knock Barcelona off their perch.

-To do this, he was given the most expensive squad of all-time.
+To do this, he was given the most expensive squad of all time.
 Cristiano Ronaldo was the world’s most expensive player, Kaka second just behind him.
-Karim Benzema, Xabi Alonso, Raul Albiol all brought in for big money.
+Karim Benzema, Xabi Alonso, and Raul Albiol all brought in for big money.
 Mesut Ozil, Angel Di Maria, Pepe.
 The squad was a who’s who of world-class talent all assembled with one aim in mind: stop Barcelona.

 In the lead-up to that first Clásico, the title race had been breathless.
-Both terms were immaculate, running roughshod over everyone.
-This was the biggest Clásico the game had seen in years (and the first of five that season alone) and the expectations for a titanic tussle were high.
+Both teams were immaculate, running roughshod over everyone.
+This was the biggest Clásico the game had seen in years (and the first of five that season alone), and the expectations for a titanic tussle were high.